 A student interested in a degree in engineering gets the best of both worlds with the dual degree program: a solid liberal arts education with the opportunity to work closely with faculty, which is appealing to graduate schools and the job market alike, and the experiences of studying at a large research university.
-Randolph College has agreements with engineering schools at Washington University in St. Louis, and the University of Virginia.
+Randolph College has an agreement with the engineering school at Washington University in St. Louis.
 Admission to the fourth year at the engineering school requires at least a 3.25 or better GPA both overall and in the Randolph College major.
-At the end of the first or the second year at the engineering school, the student may receive a Bachelor of Science degree in Engineering Physics from Randolph College and completion of the second year results in a Bachelor of Science or a Master's degree in engineering.
+At the end of the first or the second year at the engineering school, the student may receive a Bachelor of Science degree in Engineering Physics from Randolph College and completion of the second year results in a Bachelor of Science or a Master's degree in engineering from the partner institution.